vue-comps/vue-clusterize/README.md

     <div style="position:relative">
       <clusterize :data="rowsData" auto-height>
 ```
-In this case clusterize will always fill the nearest parent element with either `position:relative;` or `position:absolute;`
+In this case clusterize will always fill the nearest parent element with either `position:relative;` or `position:absolute;`.
-`updateHeight` will be called automatically, e.g. on window resize.
 Keep in mind, that `padding` of the parent will be ignored.
 If you need a padding, use a wrapper `<div>`.

 ## Dynamic data